janelawrence/db_merge_sort/README.md

 4. **Merging Runs on HDD:**
     - Read `F` pages from SSD to DRAM, where `F` is the calculated fan-in value.
     - F = (SSD_SIZE/HDD_PAGE_SIZE)
+    - First create all SSD-Sized runs by merging memory-sized runs in sequence
+    - Then merge all SSDD-Sized runs into the final sorted table

 ## Main Code Structure

+Test.cpp >> mergeSort(): Implements the external merge sort process.

 CACHE.h/CACHE.cpp: Implements the cache system for sorting data.
 It manages the simulation of memory caching, sorting, and processing of data.